 Graham Lang is a Zimbabwe-born artist and writer.
-He studied at Durban University of Technology and Rhodes University, South Africa, and completed a PhD at the University of Newcastle, Australia, where he taught art for twenty years.
-His art is essentially biographical in its attempt to evoke the external and internal realities of place and being.
-Much of his early practice captures South Africa's fraught zeitgeist during apartheid's final years, while the broad-ranging work produced during his time in Newcastle centres most prominently on themes relating to migration, identity and cultural dislocation.
-Since moving to Tasmania in 2011, his art has tended toward a more intuitive approach, exploring a diverse array of subjects, many derived from his literary interests.
+He studied at Natal Technikon (now Durban University of Technology) and Rhodes University, South Africa, before migrating to Australia in 1990.
+He taught Fine Art at the University of Newcastle for twenty years, where he completed a PhD in 2007.
+Much of his early practice captures South Africa's fraught zeitgeist during apartheid's final years, while the broad-ranging work produced during his time in Newcastle centres most prominently on themes relating to migration and cultural dislocation.
+Since moving to Tasmania in 2011, his art has tended toward a more intuitive, poetic approach, exploring a diverse array of subjects, many derived from his literary interests.

 As a writer, Graham has explored associated themes of land and African identity in three novels,